dart-lang/site-www/src/interop/js-interop/js-types.md

 external JSObject? get value;
 ```

-If the return type was not declared as nullable, then the compiler will throw an
+If the return type was not declared as nullable, then the program will throw an
 error if the value returned was JS `null` or `undefined` to ensure soundness.

 {{site.alert.warn}}